Management API Reference

 • pass the wallet to a library like viem, ethers, or wagmi.

-• for the embedded wallet specifically, create a transactionIntent from the backend and signMessage it with the embedded signer.
+• for the embedded wallet specifically, create a transactionIntent from the server and signMessage it with the embedded signer (client).

 At a high-level, the EIP-1193 provider implements a method called request that accepts an object with the following fields: